MineInAbyss/geary-papermc/docs/content-packs/spawning/index.md

 Spawns are defined under `plugins/Geary/spawns/<namespace>`.
 Each file can contain multiple spawns, and within one file, entries may `inherit` other entries.

-!!! tip
 You can see a list of conditions for spawns at [Action system conditions](../../actions/conditions/index.md), any block condition will work here, as well as `mythicConditions` for conditions that aren't yet implemented by Geary.
+{.tip}

 A quick overview of most features by example: